DomBurf/ExampleNantScript/README.md

 The example Nant script suppled here performs the following basic tasks.

- - Validates the environment befpre proceeding
+ - Validates the environment before proceeding
  - Performs a Clean build
  - Performs a Debug build
  - Performs a Release build